 Achieving Diversity and Equal Opportunity

 Latham has been a leader in conceiving, promoting and implementing methods that ensure lawyers are hired, trained and promoted fairly and with attention to the goals of equal opportunity and diversity in the practice of law.
-The firm has a Diversity Committee that monitors and addresses issues relating to achievement of the firm's equal opportunity and diversity objectives, and includes representatives from the Executive, Recruiting, Associates, Training, Pro Bono and EEO Committees, as well as the Business Development, Attorney Development and Human Resources Departments.
+The firm has a Diversity Leadership Committee that monitors and addresses issues relating to achievement of the firm's equal opportunity and diversity objectives, and includes lawyers from around the world.
+The Diversity Leadership Committee also works very closely with a number of other firm committees and departments in pursuit of its objectives, including the Executive, Recruiting, Associates, Training, Pro Bono and EEO Committees, as well as the Business Development, Attorney Development and Human Resources Departments.

 Increasing and Supporting Diversity in the Legal Profession